 13 | Sinquerim Beach

-This beach is further south of Candolim and is home to a few high end resorts, including the famous Taj.
+This beach is further south of Candolim and is home to a few high end resorts, including the famous Taj (one of the best hotels in Goa).
 This is the most peaceful beach of zone 4 and has only 2-3 beach bars (shacks).
 Do visit the nearby Fort Aguada while you are here.
 Right next to Fort Aguada is Central Jail of Aguada, Goa.

 Zone 5 – Nerul river to Dona Paula beach and beyond